 Q: What if I don’t know how to code?

-A: If you don’t know how to code, that’s no problem!
-Our hackathon welcomes those who know how to code and those who don’t.
-We do this to implement the interdisciplinary aspect of Public Interest Technology.
-It is our hope to create a space where students of all skilled backgrounds work together to create Tech For Change!
-Additionally, we offer a number of workshops where all students can engage in programming
+A: If you didn’t know how to code, it wasn’t a problem!
+Our hackathon welcomed those who knew how to code and those who didn’t.
+We did this to implement the interdisciplinary aspect of Public Interest Technology.
+We created a space where students of all skilled backgrounds could work together to create Tech For Change!

-A: Students will be provided a stay in Boston University’s new Computing and Data Science Building.
-This is located at 665 Commonwealth Ave, Boston, MA 02215.
-Students are required to bring a sleeping bag!
+A: Students were provided a stay in Boston University’s new Computing and Data Science Building.